harirakul/chemlib/README.md

 ```

-Stoichiometric conversions with compounds (accepted inputs: grams, moles, and molecules)
+#### Stoichiometric conversions with compounds
+Accepted inputs: grams, moles, and molecules

 ```python
 >>> from chemlib import Compound